- Not-for-profit, human rights organisation | Shepparton Location.

 - Your response to the key selection criteria (essential and desirable skills/experience)

-Please note that applications that do not respond to the key selection criteria (essential and desirable) will not be considered for interview.
+Please note that applications that do not respond to the key selection criteria (essential and desirable, found in the position description below) will not be considered for interview.

 More Information (Position Description)